-- 1, Mechanisms for the oriented cell division. - 2, Cell division and cell differentiation of ES cells and iPS cells. - 3, Oriented cell division in the stratified epithelium of mouse skin. - 4, A role of lipid metabolites in the control of cell division. - 5, Control mechanisms for the membrane traffic during mitosis.
+- 1, Oriented cell division in culture cells and in mouse skin. - 2, Cell division and differentiation of ES cells. - 3, A role of lipid metabolites in the control of cell division. - 4, Control mechanisms for the membrane traffic during mitosis.